 River otter may only be harvested by North Dakota residents.
 The limit is one river otter per person.
 River otters may be harvested statewide.
-Any river otter that is harvested must be reported to the Department within 12 hours to make arrangements to have the river otter tagged.
+Trappers must contact the local game warden or Department field office or register online to report their harvest within 12 hours and make arrangements to have the river otter tagged.
 The pelt must be removed from the carcass prior to presenting the river otter to Department personnel for tagging.
 No river otter pelt will be tagged until the animal is skinned and presented with the entire carcass, including the head.
 The carcass shall remain property of the Department.
 No person, taxidermist or fur dealer shall possess or purchase an untagged river otter.
 When any part of the animal is mounted, if the tag is removed from the pelt, the tag must be securely fastened to the back or bottom of mount.
 Harvest may be no more than 25 river otters.
 Once the harvest limit of 25 river otters is reached, the season will close immediately.
 The Department will inform the public of this closure through the media.
-The harvest limit will not include river otters accidentally caught outside of established season dates or by Wildlife Services, the Department, private landowners in defense of livestock or personal property, road-killed, or those harvested on Indian lands.
-River otters incidentally trapped after the close of the season must be reported to the Department within 12 hours and turned over to the Department.
+River otters taken by USDA Wildlife Services, the Department, private landowners in defense of livestock or personal property, road-killed, taken for human safety issues and those taken on Indian land will not count against the harvest limit.